linux156/starter-academic/content/authors/admin/_index.md

 interests:
 - quantitative rectifiability
 - singular integral operators in non-doubling setting
-- behaviour of measures under orthogonal projections
+- behaviour of sets and measures under orthogonal projections
 - Furstenberg sets

 # Education to show in About widget